rukshn/ghost-dynamic-og-image/README.md

 ## GHOST BLOG Open Graph Image Generator

-⚠️ This is not a standalone plugin that works out of the box.
+⚠️ This is not a standalone plugin that works out of the box, some configuration is required.
 This has to be incoporated together with a dynamic image generator I build for general purpose.

 ### Before installation

 - Make sure that `you have disabled the default gradient background`
-- Get the automatic image generator setup, reach out for more details
+- Get the automatic image generator setup for your website, I'm happy to setup my image generation API that I am using for my blog for your website or blog, reach out rukshan[at]ruky[me]

 ### How to install